-There are two types of electrolytes, strong electrolytes and weak electrolytes.
+There are two types of electrolytes: strong electrolytes and weak electrolytes.
 Strong electrolytes readily produce ions when they are soluble.
 For example, ionic compounds are strong electrolytes.
-Molten sodium chloride or aqueous NaCl solutions have completely dissociated into Na+ and Cl– ions, thus they are good electricity conductors.
+Molten sodium chloride or aqueous NaCl solutions undergo complete dissociation (into Na+ and Cl– ions); thus they are good electricity conductors.
 Strong acids and bases are also good electrolytes.
 Weak electrolytes produce few ions when they are soluble in water.
-For instance, weak acids like acetic acid and weak bases are weak electrolytes.
+Furthermore, weak acids like acetic acid and weak bases are weak electrolytes.

 Various hormones in the body control electrolyte homeostasis.
-For example, aldosterone, controls the Na+ amount.
-Calcitonin and parathormon hormones play a role to maintain the Ca2+ and PO43- balance.
-The electrolyte levels of the blood are measured to identify certain electrolyte imbalances.
-Mostly, Na+ and K+ levels in blood and urine are measured to check the kidney malfunctioning, etc. The normal Na+ level in blood is 135 – 145 mmol/L and the normal K+ level is 3.5 – 5.0 mmol/L. Extreme levels of electrolytes in the body can be fatal.
+For example, aldosterone controls the Na+ amount.
+Calcitonin and parathormone hormones play a role to maintain the Ca2+ and PO43- balance.
+We can measure the electrolyte levels of the blood in order to identify certain electrolyte imbalances.
+Mostly, Na+ and K+ levels in blood and urine measurements are important to check kidney malfunctioning.
+The normal Na+ level in blood is 135 – 145 mmol/L while the normal K+ level is 3.5 – 5.0 mmol/L. Extreme levels of electrolytes in the body can be fatal.
 Electrolytes are also important in plant bodies.
-For example, the stomata opening and closing mechanisms by guard cells are controlled by electrolytes (K+).
+For example, electrolytes (K+) control the stomata opening and closing mechanisms by guard cells.

-What is the difference between Electrolytes and Non electrolytes?
+What is the Difference Between Electrolytes and Nonelectrolytes?